 SUNY Adirondack offers a professional culinary certificate geared toward immediate employment.
 This prepares you for effective preparation of quality meals in non-residential environments such as restaurants, hotels, schools, government facilities and more.

-Collaborative Cuisine Fall 2025
+Collaborative Cuisine Spring 2026

 With delicious menus prepared by SUNY Adirondack Chefs Matt Bolton, Dynia Mariano and their Culinary Arts students, the events are elevated with informal informational talking points from the chefs and our regional beverage partners.